• English

 ImmuNet is Maryland's Immunization Information System (IIS).
 It is a secure web-based registry operated by the Center for Immunization at the Maryland Department of Health (MDH).
 ImmuNet information is confidential and available only to authorized users.
 To read more on the benefits of IIS please go here.

-As of October 2019, all vaccinations administered in the State of Maryland are required to be reported to Maryland's Immunization Information System, ImmuNet, regardless of patient opt-out status in ImmuNet (see more info about patient opt-out here).
-All vaccination data should be reported on the same day or within one day of administration (per CDC IIS Functional Standards and Data Quality Blueprint).
+Per Maryland State Statute §18–109(d)(6)(I)3, all vaccinations administered in the State of Maryland are required to be reported to ImmuNet, Maryland’s Immunization Information System (IIS), regardless of patient opt-out status in ImmuNet (see more info about patient opt-out here).
+CDC recommends vaccination data be reported on the same day or within one day of administration (per CDC IIS Functional Standards and Data Quality Blueprint) in an effort to improve clinical decision support with timely data.

 Reporting COVID-19 Vaccinations

-Please see here for the list of CDC/MDH-required data elements to report to ImmuNet.
+Please see here for the list of CDC/MDH-required data elements to report to ImmuNet, including the new Bridge Access codes for Eligibility (Financial Class and Funding Source).

 Providers eligible to order COVID-19 vaccines through ImmuNet must report administered doses under each location’s unique Organization ID for accurate vaccine allocation and inventory reconciliation.